roncterry/lab_env_tools/README.md

 **Intro**:

 This script is part of the Lab Environment Installer Framework.
 It is not provided as part of the standard lab machine scripts as it is specific to a lab environment installer package.
-It is discussed here because it directly applys to the the output created by the `backup_lab_env.sh` script and it performs operations included in the `restore_vm.sh` script.
+It is discussed here because it directly applies to the output created by the `backup_lab_env.sh` script and it performs operations included in the `restore_vm.sh` script.

 This script is used to install a lab environment from a lab environment installer package.
 During the installation the VMs will be restored in the same manner that the `restore_vm.sh` script restores them.